Visiting Socotra, Yemen; My Experience and How I Did It

 It’s a dusty little town, with little sights of note, but it’s a wonderful place to waste an afternoon drinking tea and eating the local food.
 I look forward to coming back.

-My 4 nights disappeared in the blink of an eye, and all too soon I was back on my cement boat (from where I’m writing this).
+My 5 days disappeared in the blink of an eye, and all too soon I was back on my cement boat (from where I’m writing this).
 4 nights on the cement boat and 4 nights on the island, seems a little unfair, but 4 nights in Socotra is a huge treat, a privilege in fact.
 I will definitely be back, and more than that, I would love to run the GiveBackGiveAway here next year, build the kids a playground and bring a group of you guys to come and see this amazing island!
 No cement boats though, we’ll organize a private boat, or hopefully airlines will resume flying there by then, but seriously, no more cement boats.
 I’ve had enough of those to last a lifetime!